Cukor Bila Smerť: History

 The main figure of this project was Svitlana Nianio.
 After graduating from music school with a degree in piano, she began composing music.
-At first she played with cellist Tamila Mazur.
+At first, she played with cellist Tamila Mazur.
 Sugar - White Death was formed when they were joined by guitarist Jevhen Taran and pianist Oleksandr Kochanovskyj.
 The band significantly differed from the music of that time by high female vocals, non-sensical lyrics, and, previously unknown, instrumental-gothic performance.

-In 1988 they released their debut album, "Rododendrony Karalovi Aspydy".
-A year after, in 1989, two more albums were released: a compilation "Novye Nezhenki" and a studio album "Lilei I Amarillisy".
+In 1988 they released their debut album, Rododendrony Karalovi Aspydy.
+A year after, in 1989, two more albums were released: a compilation Novye Nezhenki and a studio album Lilei I Amarillisy.

-In 1991, in collaboration with Ukrainian musician Ivan Samshyt, was released more industrial sounding album called "Samshit Ne Sahar".
+In 1991, in collaboration with Ukrainian musician Ivan Samshyt, a more industrial-sounding album called Samshit Ne Sahar was released.

 At that time, alternative bands were not able to make professional recordings in Ukraine and like other well-known Ukrainian bands, they recorded on the Polish label Koka Records.
-Two albums are available on this label: "Manirna Muzyka" (1991) and "Selo" (1993).
+Two albums are available on this label: Manirna Muzyka (1991) and Selo (1993).

 According to another prominent Ukrainian underground musician, Ihor Cymbrovskyj, who also recorded for Koka Records, the band has fans in Poland, where there are more listeners of such music than in Ukraine.
 In particular, Polish experimental band Księżyc have repeatedly stated that they were inspired by the works of Svitlana Nianio.

 The collective disbanded in 1993, after which, former members continued to release solo records.